MichalBrezny/LSPD-lectures/_chapters/010-lectures/010_W1_systems.md

 Landscapes may appear unchanging, but considered geologically, topography is dynamic because material is constantly being entrained, transported, and deposited.
 Over centuries to millennia, such changes result in a dynamic equilibrium that maintains topographic forms in an average sense even as individual slopes experience landslides; coastal landforms shift with currents, tides, and storms; and rivers migrate across their floodplains.

 Transient state: system adjusting after disturbance.
-For example in the recentyl deglaciated landscapes so-called paraglacial adjustment occurs.
-Another example is river adjusting to baselevel fall after sea level drop.
+For example in the recently deglaciated landscapes so-called paraglacial adjustment occurs.
+Another example is river adjusting to base level fall after sea level drop.

 ### Feedback loops

-In systems, feedback loops occur when outputs of a system are routed back as inputs, influencing subsequent system behaviour.
+In systems, feedback loops occur when outputs of a system are routed back as inputs, influencing subsequent system behavior.
 Feedbacks can be either positive or negative:
     - **Positive feedback** amplifies the initial change and drives the system further in the same direction.
     - **Negative feedback** counteracts the initial change and stabilizes the system.
+For example, in landscape evolution, a positive feedback loop can occur when increased erosion exposes more erodible material, leading to further erosion.
+Conversely, a negative feedback loop might involve vegetation growth stabilizing slopes and reducing erosion rates.